-The worst case scenario for New York City, is a fast moving Category 3 hurricane that moves into the city from Atlantic ocean from a south-southeast direction, crossing the boroughs of Brooklyn and Staten Island and then proceeding to move up New York Harbor and the Hudson River and nearby parts of New Jersey, just west of the city.
-This scenario would put most of New York City, including Manhattan, in the most damaging northeast quadrant of the Category 3 hurricane’s eyewall, with sustained winds between 111 and 130 miles per hour and gusts to over 150 miles per hour.
-The buildings in the city may even funnel the winds and increase their speeds.
+The worst-case scenario for New York City is a fast-moving Category 3 hurricane that moves into the city from Atlantic ocean from a south-southeast direction, crossing the boroughs of Brooklyn and Staten Island and then proceeding to move up New York Harbor and the Hudson River and nearby parts of New Jersey, just west of the Manhattan.
+This scenario would put most of New York City, including Manhattan, in the most damaging northeast quadrant of the Category 3 hurricane’s eye wall, with sustained winds between 111 and 130 miles per hour and gusts to over 150 miles per hour.
+The buildings in the city would funnel the winds and increase their speeds.
 Needless to say, winds of this magnitude for any length of time would do major damage to many structures in the city.
-The streets would be filled with fast moving deadly debris, as windows burst and pieces of buildings are torn off.
-Perhaps the larger buildings in Manhattan would only suffer blown out windows and some wind and water damage, but many homes and buildings in the surrounding boroughs could sustain serious damage and even roof failures.
+The streets would be filled with fast-moving deadly debris, as windows burst and pieces of buildings are torn off.
+Perhaps the larger buildings in Manhattan would only suffer blown-out windows and some wind and water damage, but many homes and buildings in the surrounding boroughs could sustain serious damage and even roof failures.
 Wind damage throughout the New York City area, including the suburban areas to the north and west and Long Island to the east, would be considerable.
 Power would be knocked out for millions of people, perhaps for weeks.

 The New Jersey coastal areas, especially northern parts of the coastal areas that would be closer to the eye of the hurricane, would see significant impacts from wind, rain, and storm surge.
 However, the winds along the New Jersey coastal areas would blow out of the west due to their proximity to the center of the storm, which would lessen the impacts of storm surge, and the winds would not be as intense as they would be further north in the New York City area.